yuanz03/tp/docs/DeveloperGuide.md

       Use case ends.

+* 1b.
+The player is not currently a captain.

+    * 1b1.
+AddressBook shows an error message.

+      Use case ends.

-**Use case: UC18 - Save player's jersey number**
+**Use case: UC18 - Filter players by captain status**

 **MSS**

-1. User requests to save a player's jersey number under player's details
+1. User requests to filter players who are captains
-2. AddressBook updates jersey number under player's detail
+2. PlayBook shows the list of players marked as captains

     Use case ends.

 **Extensions**

 * 1a.
-The given player is invalid.
+No players are marked as captains.

     * 1a1.
-AddressBook shows an error message.
+PlayBook shows an empty list message.

-      Use case ends.

-* 1b.
-The jersey number had already been taken

-    * 1b1.
-AddressBook ask for confirmation to give number to this player despite another player having this number.
-    * 1b2.
-User confirms decision
-    * 1b3.
-AddressBook removes old player's number
-    * 1b4.
-AddressBook updates jersey number of player

       Use case ends.